FauxFaux/error-chain-for-dumb-ides/README.md

     [dev-dependencies.error-chain-for-dumb-ides]
     git = "https://github.com/FauxFaux/error-chain-for-dumb-ides"
     ```

+    As crates.io packages' dependencies cannot be from git repositories, you
+    can use the crates.io published version.
+I do not plan to maintain support
+    for old versions, even in git HEAD.
+To do this, instead use this fragment:
+    ```toml
+    [dev-dependencies.error-chain-for-dumb-ides]
+    version = "0"
+    ```

  2. Import the crate.
 You can do this behind a nonsense `cfg`, as this is just
     totally ignored by the IDE, and the code is run anyway:
     ```rust
     #[cfg(intellij_type_hinting)]
     extern crate error_chain_for_dumb_ides;
     ```

  3. Inside your `mod errors {}`, import the crate's contents:
     ```rust
     #[cfg(intellij_type_hinting)]